 The IDP Review of uThukela district municipality is predicted to serve as a strategic guide for government department's investment and development generally.
 It is based on the issues expressed by all stakeholders and is informed by the national and provincial development obligations.
 Its objectives are as follows:

 $\checkmark$ To involve communities and other key concerned and affected parties in municipal matters, predominantly continuous integrated development process.

-✓ To inform budgets and service delivery programs of various government departments and provincial development targets and priorities.
+$\checkmark$ To inform budgets and service delivery programs of various government departments and service organizations.